Glascode/shop/README.md

 ### HTML

 The main page is generated with [Handlebars.js](https://handlebarsjs.com/).
-The cart list is generated from the `localStorage` cart with vanilla JavaScript.
-Handlebars didn't allow to get data easily using `productID` with products organised in categories.
+The cart list is generated with vanilla JavaScript using the `localStorage`, which the actual items data is retrieved with.
+With products organised in categories, Handlebars didn't allow to retrieve products data easily using only a `productID`.

 ### (S)CSS